jclausen/cbmongodb/README.md

 This module uses Bill Shelton and Marc Escher's excellent [cfmongodb project](https://github.com/marcesher/cfmongodb), which is a partial wrapper for the MongoDB Java driver and a document-struct mapper for ColdFusion.

-Compatibility: ColdFusion 9.0.1+ and Railo 3.2+, Coldbox 4+
+Compatibility: ColdFusion 9.0.1+/Railo 4.0+/Lucee 4.2+  Coldbox 4+

 Installation &amp; Configuration
 --------------------------------

 1. [Install MongoDB](http://docs.mongodb.org/manual/installation/) and start up an instance of `mongod`
-2. Perform a recursive clone `git clone --recursive git@github.com:jclausen/cbmongodb.git modules/cbmongodb` or, once it's added to Forgebox:
+2. Create a Coldbox application `box install coldbox && box coldbox create app`
-2. With [CommmandBox](http://www.ortussolutions.com/products/commandbox) just type `box install cbmongodb` from the root of your project.
+3. With [CommmandBox](http://www.ortussolutions.com/products/commandbox) just type `box install cbmongodb` from the root of your project.
-3. Add the following (with your own config) to config/Coldbox.cfc*
+4. Add the following (with your own config) to config/Coldbox.cfc*

 ```
 MongoDB = {